- Start: Staunton State Park, Pine, Colorado

 If you are not able to race, we will be able to offer a race transfer credit that can be applied to any future Gnar Runners race (valid for 12 months).
 Credit deadlines are as follows:

-Until April 30: 100% credit of registration (excluding UltraSignup fees)
+Until March 31: 100% credit of registration (excluding UltraSignup fees).

-May 1 – July 15: 75% credit of registration (excluding UltraSignup fees)
+April 1 – June 30: 75% credit of registration (excluding UltraSignup fees).

-July 16 – August 15: 50% credit of registration (excluding UltraSignup fees)
+July 1 – August 23: 50% credit of registration (excluding UltraSignup fees).

-Registered runners may also switch between races.
-Runners in the half marathon can pay the additional registration fee to upgrade to the marathon.
+Registered runners may also switch between race distances.
+Runners in the Half Marathon can pay the additional registration fee to upgrade to the Marathon.
 There is no charge for Marathon runners dropping down to the Half Marathon race.
 This process is self managed through your registration receipt and/or Ultrasignup account.
 The transfer deadline is Thursday (8/24) at midnight.

 With the exception of waitlist transfers, entries are non-refundable and non-transferable.
 In the event the race is cancelled due to extreme weather, fire, disease or for some other unforeseeable event, we cannot offer refunds or credits.